arvindh123/Py-ModToMq/readme.txt

 mqtt server details

 The Data read from modbus and data pushed in MQTT are can be viewed throguh to web UI - which use websocket to transfer the data to Web UI

+Another Branch which is same there Mqtt payload breadcrumb in Sparkplug protocol and pushed to mqtt - As Ignition SCADA mqtt with sparkpkug